The Flair Espresso Maker Review

 You want something more portable – The Flair might be more portable than the average espresso machine, but you can’t exactly carry it in your pocket.
-For that, you want the Wacaco Minipresso, one of the best portable espresso machines.
+For that, you want the Wacaco Minipresso or Nanopresso, one of the best portable espresso machines.

 Similar to the Handpresso, it’s an all-in-one manual espresso maker in the shape of a small capsule.
 Once the coffee grounds and hot water are added, simply press a button to brew your espresso into the bottom chamber, which conveniently unscrews for use as a cup.
 Perfect for the outdoors.